beginning of content

 What if I don't want the treatment being offered?

-If you don’t want the treatment being offered, you have the right to refuse it.
-No one can force you to have any treatment or procedure without informed consent from you or your substitute decision-maker if you aren’t able to consent yourself.
+If you don't want the treatment being offered, you have the right to refuse it.
+No one can force you to have a treatment or procedure without your informed consent.

 Are there situations when informed consent is not needed?